puppetlabs/contributor-summit-project/README.md

 # Getting Started
 It's easy to get going and mostly self-directed.
 Just let us know what you're working on and what we can do to help you out.
-When the Project Month opens, this page will be updated with instructions on how to do that.
-If you've registered for Contributor Summit then you'll get a reminder email at that time.
+You can [sign up for Project Month](http://pup.pt/cspm-signup) now and let us know you're interested, even if you don't know yet what you want to work on.
+We'll remind you when it's time to get the party started.

 Much of our coordination and conversation will take place in the [Puppet Community Slack](http://slack.puppet.com).